-A crop is at its highest quality at the time of harvest and must be properly handled to minimize the loss in quality.
-To maintain quality during marketing and in the final consumers location, cut flowers must be handled and stored at the correct temperature (as cold as possible), have a high carbohydrate level (use floral preservatives), and be free of water stress, ethylene, and microbial contamination.
+A crop is at its highest quality at the time of harvest and must be properly handled to minimize loss of quality.
+To maintain quality during marketing and in the final consumers’ location, cut flowers must be handled and stored at the correct temperature (as cold as possible), have a high carbohydrate level (use floral preservatives), and be free of water stress, ethylene, and microbial contamination.

 The efficacy of floral preservatives will vary greatly with the water quality and species.
 Be sure to test preservatives to find the ones that are best for your operation.
 Always follow mixing directions as floral preservatives can be either ineffective or detrimental if supplied to the flowers in the wrong concentration.
 Flowers will be damaged if the preservative is too concentrated and the biocide will be too dilute to be effective if the floral preservative concentration is too low.
 Several types of commercial floral preservatives can be used:

 - Hydrators promote water uptake and typically contain chemicals to reduce water pH.
 Hydrators usually do not include sugar and thus, are not used for holding flowers long term.
 Some flowers may be damaged by keeping cut stems in hydration solution too long.
 Commercial hydration solutions are available and the amount of times the stems should be kept in the hydration solution varies from a few seconds to 48 hours.
 The ‘quick dip’-type solutions primarily reduce the amount of microorganisms on the stems.
 The long duration solutions are used for holding flowers 8 to 48 hours until final processing or for shipping in water.

 - Processing/holding solutions usually contain sugar, an acidifying agent, and an anti-microbial compound.
 These solutions are used for the transport and storage of flowers.
 Products with a greater percentage of sugar are used to open buds and promote flower development.